sam2829/TC-Carpentry-Site/README.md

     - DATABASE URL: (Enter the database URL from AIVEN)
     - SECRET_KEY: (Enter your secret key)
     - ALLOWED_HOST: (Enter the deployed Heroku app URL)
+    - Also need to add the required envirmoent variables needed to send emails from the contact form.
   - I then went back to the tabs row at the top of the page and clicked on the "Deploy" tab to take me to the deploy page.
   - On the deployment page, I scrolled down to deployment method and confirmed I wanted to deploy through GitHub.
   - When I click on GitHub a search bar will appear underneath which will allow me to search for my GitHub repository.
 I made sure I spelt the repository I'm searching for exactly as I named it and then clicked the search button.